Exploring over 700 massive quiescent galaxies at z = 2-7: Demographics and stellar mass functions: Number densities

 The comparison is shown in the middle panel of Fig. \ref{fig:number-density-10}, where the simulations are denoted by dashed lines.
 Upper limits from the simulations are not plotted, hence why some tracks end abruptly (these can be envisaged as horizontal lines from the end of each track).

-As shown in \citet{Lagos2025}, \tng \citep{Pillepich2018, Springel2018} shows a significant lack of massive quiescent galaxies above z=4 (in fact there are none in the $(100\,\rm Mpc)^3$ volume, hence it becomes an upper limit), which is thoroughly ruled out by the observations.
-Note, however, that \tng manages to reproduce the number density of massive quiescent galaxies at z=2-3 with \Mgten.
-A similar result is found for \eagle, again thoroughly ruled out by our observations. \simba also fails to reproduce the observed number densities at almost all redshifts.
-The same is found for the SAM \galform.
+As shown in \citet{Lagos2025}, \tng \citep{Pillepich2018, Springel2018} shows a significant lack of massive quiescent galaxies above z=4 (in fact there are none in the $(100\,\rm Mpc)^3$ volume, hence it becomes an upper limit of around $\sim10^{-6}$), which totally disagrees with the observations.
+However, note that \tng does manage to reproduce the number density of massive quiescent galaxies at $z=2-3$ with \Mgten. {\eagle fails to match any of our observed number densities at every redshift whilst \simba also fails at almost all redshifts.
+The same is found for SAM \galform, although it does reproduce the number densities at $z=2-3$ (like \tng).}

 On the other hand, the SAM \shark \citep{Lagos2018, Lagos2024} appears to agree better with our observed number densities.
-It remains mostly consistent with our observations up to z$\sim$6 and only substantially starts to deviate at z$\geq$6 which is the most unconstrained with simulations.
-This is likely a result of the AGN feedback prescriptions within \shark, consisting of a radiative and jet mode feedback (which can be triggered by mergers or disc instabilities, enabling more possible triggers) \citep[][]{Lagos2025}.
+It remains mostly consistent with our observations up to $z\sim$6 and only substantially starts to deviate at $z\geq$6 which is the most unconstrained with simulations.
+This is likely a result of the AGN feedback prescriptions within \shark, consisting of a radiative and jet mode feedback \citep[which can be triggered by mergers or disc instabilities, enabling more possible triggers,][]{Lagos2025}.